SonnyPegueroCC/virtual-private-network/README.md

 <h2>STEPS INCLUDED</h2>

-- STEP 1 - Locate Local IP
+Locate Local IP
-- STEP 2 - Setting Up VM Using Azure
+Setting Up VM Using Azure
-- STEP 3 - Locating IP Through VM (France)
+Locating IP Through VM (France)
-- STEP 4 - Connecting to VPN Through VM
+Connecting to VPN Through VM
-- STEP 5 - Locating IP Through VPN (Japan)
+Locating IP Through VPN (Japan)

 <h2>Installation Steps</h2>

-STEP 1 - Locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
+Locate your IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
 We will use this later as well.

 <p>
 <img src="https://i.imgur.com/qDgu5K6.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>